 - Rebuilding and widening the Jane Addams Memorial Tollway (I-90) as a 21st century, state-of-the-art corridor linking Rockford to O'Hare International Airport;

 - Constructing a new, all-electronic interchange to connect the Tri-State Tollway (I-294) to I-57;

-- Building a new, all-electronic Elgin O'Hare Western Access;
+- Building the new, all-electronic Elgin O'Hare Western Access Project;

 Move Illinois will improve mobility, relieve congestion, reduce pollution and link economies across Northern Illinois.